Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

 \subsection{Finsler Mass}

-Any Finsler volume induce a notion of volume on rectifiable sets and mass on currents as in \cite[Definition~2.4]{Z}.
-The Ambrosio-Kirchheim mass is induced by the Gromov-mass-star definition of volume, whereas the mass on rectifiable $G$-chains in \cite{DPH} is induced by the Busemann-Hausdorff definition of volume.
+As in \cite[Definition~2.4]{Z} any Finsler volume induces a notion of volume on rectifiable spaces and mass on rectifiable metric currents.
+To recall this definition, we first need the Jacobian of seminorms.